saltstack/salt/doc/topics/development/modules/index.rst

 Salt Master.
 These modules need to implement the functions used in the fileserver subsystem.
 Use the ``gitfs`` module as an example.

+See :ref:`File Server Backends <file-server-backends>` for more information.

 Grains
 ------